ThePrimeagen/fem-algos/lessons/01-introduction/A-intro.md

 <br/>
 <br/>

-## There are going to be questions
+## Time and Space Complexity
-I will provide stopping points, fequently, along the way.
+We will not be proving, but we will go decently deep into thinking about things.

 <br/>
 <br/>